 When these boobies spot fish from above, their iconic, red webbed feet allow them to swim at even faster speeds and propel themselves underwater.
 Unlike other web-footed animals, red-footed boobies actually perch on Galapagos flora, the same way birds with separate digits do.
 Red-footed boobies in the Galapagos can be spotted on Genovesa Island (Northern Itinerary) and at Punta Pitt on San Cristobal Island (Eastern Itinerary).

 Blue-footed boobies (Sula nebouxii) are perhaps the most popular type of booby thanks to their bright and colorful turqoise feet.
 Their very selective diet gives them this distinctive hue.
 Although many people are mesmerized by the color of their feet, this aspect is actually a much more important part of the blue-footed boobies’ mating ritual.
 The more turquoise the feet, the more attractive the male will be to the female.
 Their charming courtship ritual involves a peculiar dance in which the male showcases each foot alternately.
 The female usually responds to the dance by mirroring the male’s movements.
 Still, their mating ritual doesn’t stop there.
 Blue-footed boobies will clack their bills, whistle, grunt, and continue with the dance until the female agrees to mate or turns around and leaves, in the search of more turquoise feet.

-Both in air and water, they are quite the pros, capable of spotting small fish (such as sardines, anchovies and mackerel) from high up in the air and then diving at a speed of 96.5 km/hour (60 mi/hr), like missiles dropped from a plane to catch the unaware prey.
+Blue-footed boobies are also known for their amazing ability in water and air.
+They are capable of spotting small fish (such as sardines, anchovies, and mackerel) from high up in the air and then diving at a speed of up to 60 mph (96.5 kph).